andoleal/sod-fewer-passcode-notes/README.md

 # Installation:

 This is a BepInEx plugin.
 You must have BepInEx installed for this to work.
-Get it in a mod manager or by the link below. https://thunderstore.io/c/shadows-of-doubt/p/BepInEx/BepInExPack_IL2CPP/
+Get it in a mod manager or by this link: https://thunderstore.io/c/shadows-of-doubt/p/BepInEx/BepInExPack_IL2CPP/

 To install manually, unpack the archive into "Shadows of Doubt/BepInEx/plugins", so that it's like this:  "plugins/FewerPasscodeNotes/FewerPasscodeNotes.dll".

 # Changlelog: